web3-storage/web3.storage/packages/website/pages/docs/how-tos/retrieve.md

 ## Using an IPFS HTTP gateway

 You can easily fetch any data stored using Web3.Storage using an IPFS HTTP gateway.
 Because IPFS is a peer-to-peer, decentralized network, you can use any public HTTP gateway to fetch your data.
-In this guide, we'll use the gateway at `w3s.link`, but you can see more worldwide gateways on the [IPFS Public Gateway Checker](https://ipfs.github.io/public-gateway-checker/).
+In this guide, we'll use the gateway at `w3s.link` (the public gateway [we run](https://web3.storage/products/w3link/) that can be up to 10x faster than other public gateways), but you can see more worldwide gateways on the [IPFS Public Gateway Checker](https://ipfs.github.io/public-gateway-checker/).

 When you [store data using the Web3.Storage client][howto-store], the `put` method returns an [IPFS content identifier (CID)][ipfs-docs-cid] string.
 That CID points to an IPFS directory that contains all the files you passed in using the `put` method.